Interface Overview

 Demonstration of interaction with the task queue interface.
 Switching between active and completed tasks, navigating between pages.

-Task Card.
-The card displays the main information about the task.
+Task card.
+The card displays basic information about the task.
 Task statuses in the queue and their descriptions.

 - Settings

-- Scrapers.
-This item reflects the scrapers involved in the task.
+- Parsers.
+This item shows the parsers involved in the task.

 - Queries.
-Queries are listed separated by commas, or a relative path (from /aparser/queries/) to the queries file is indicated.
+Queries are listed separated by commas or a relative path (from /aparser/queries/) to the queries file is specified.

-- Thread Config.
-The name of the Thread Config used in the task.
+- Thread config.
+The name of the Threads Config used in the task.

-- Results file.
+- Result file.
 The name of the results file.

-- Queries completed/total.
-Total number of queries and number completed.
+- Completed/total queries.
+Total number of queries and the number of completed ones.

 - Failed queries.
 Count